Discover and dream your way through our selection of stunning

 Ranked the number 8 hotel in the world by Travel + Leisure in 2015, The Peninsula Shanghai is located just a short walk from The Bund riverfront and the nearest metro stop is just a ten minute walk away.
 Sleek chrome fixtures, bright white fabrics paired with gold accents and ...

-For amazing views of the Shanghai skyline, in the heart of Shanghai’s Lujiazui financial district, sits the 5-Star Four Seasons Hotel Pudong.
+For amazing views of the Shanghai skyline, in the heart of Shanghai’s Lujiazui financial district, sits the 5-Star Regent Shanghai Pudong.
 From the hotel, you can easily walk to iconic places like the Shanghai World Financial Centre, the IFC Mall, and the Oriental Pearl TV Tower.
-If you are ...
+If you are interested ...

 Located in the Pudong area of Shanghai, this 548-room hotel occupies floors 53 to 87 of the 88-story Jin Mao Tower.
 The hotel was the highest hotel in the world until the Park Hyatt opened in the neighboring Shanghai World Financial Center.
 With floor-to-ceiling windows, each guest room offers spectacular ...